gillespilon/machine_learning/machine_learning.md

 - Do the same for KNN with K = 1
 - >>> 0.94
 - The model can be trained and tested on different data.
-- The response values are know for the training set and thus predictions can be evaluated.
+- The response values are known for the training set and thus predictions can be evaluated.
-- Testing accuracy is a better estimate than training accuracy of out-of-sample performance.
+- Testing accuracy is a better estimate than training accuracy on out-of-sample performance.
 - Training accuracy increases as model complexity increases.
 - Testing accuracy punishes models that are too complex or not complex enough.
 - For KNN models, complexity is determined by the K value.
 A lower value means a more complex model.